What to Include in Your Portfolio

 ART 107: Foundations in Digital Media

-In order to receive credit for Foundations in Digital Media, students must prove basic proficiency in digital image capture.
-Please include digital photographs or video.
-Portfolios must demonstrate basic abilities of organizing visual elements, composition, form and space, light and color and combine fundamental artistic knowledge with pixel-based and vector-based digital imagery.
+In order to receive credit for Foundations in Digital Media, students must prove proficiency in basic pixel-based, vector-based, and time-based art.
+Portfolios must demonstrate basic abilities of organizing visual elements, composition, form and space, light and color and combine fundamental artistic knowledge in the digital form.

 ART 114: Design II: Three-Dimensional Design